yangmungi/yangmungi.github.io/vanity.md

 black, silver, rose-brown, blue-gray, plum, magenta, pink, jade, blue and demi-amber (darker) tortoise

 Clothing
+===

 Black Tie = Black Shoes

 Socks
+--

 - Stay up
 - Dark

 Shirt
+--

-- Should: Seam should meet at corner of shoulder bone.
+- Shoulder seam should meet at corner of shoulder bone.
-- Collar: Should be able to slide in 2 fingers when closed.
+- Collar should be able to slide in 2 fingers when closed.
-- Sleeve: Neither tight or billowy, should allow natural motion.
+- Sleeve should be neither tight or billowy, and allow natural motion.
-- Armholes: High enough without causing restricted motion.
+- Armholes should be High enough without causing restricted motion.
-- Torso: Should not give more than 3-4” of fabric when pulled lightly away from body.
+- Torso Should not give more than 3-4” of fabric when pulled lightly away from body.
-- Sleeve: Should end where palm meets writs, about 1” beyond wrist bone.
+- Sleeve should end where palm meets writs, about 1” beyond wrist bone.